-With technical team: Carl Smith, James E. Marks, Marius Matesan, Chris Szkoda
+With creative team: Hugo Stanbury, Nick Lambert, Marius Matesan, Carl Smith, James E. Marks, Chris Szkoda

 Through in-depth research James revisits a historical black woman who lived in the Finsbury Park area 150 years ago, embodies and reimagines her then and 150 years into the future.
-Produced by hybrid reality technologist Carl Smith and broadcast as a hologram inside the Furtherfield Gallery throughout the summer.
+Produced together with Ravensbourne University PlayLabZ and Holotronica, experience time travel and holographic mixed reality at the Furtherfield Gallery throughout the summer.

 This video work is a complete rendition of the 1960s film version of HG Wells Novella re-edited by Thomson & Craighead into alphabetical order from beginning to end.
 In doing this, the artists attempt to perform a kind of time travel on the movie’s original timeline through the use of a system of classification.

 Future Machine Artwork Workshops:

 26 Mar, 20 Apr, 11 May, 18 Jun, 13 Jul, Furtherfield Commons